 While the house mouse is not a threatened species due to its widespread distribution, they live in unique ecosystems like wetlands and forests, which could suffer the worst of climate change or habitat loss.

-Give these rodents some love by sharing your favorite mouse facts online.
+Give these rodents some love by sharing your favorite mice facts online, or click on over to our mouse quotes for some sayings and quips to share.

-Related: To further explore the animal kingdom, check out some of the other animals that start with M.
+Related: To further explore the animal kingdom, check out some other animals that start with M.

 Chinny Verana is a degree-qualified marine biologist and researcher passionate about nature and conservation.
 Her expertise allows her to deeply understand the intricate relationships between marine life and their habitats.